PlatONnetwork/2023-Web3-Global-Startup-Competition/Developer_Library/PlatON_Hackathon_Ideas_Bank.md

 # PlatON Hackathon Ideas Bank

 This Hackathon aims to encourage developers to actively participate in the development practices on the PlatON.
-We encourage participants to create innovative blockchain projects, including infrastructure, applications, peripherals, etc. **The following are some ideas and suggestions from the PlatON community and the participating judges.**
+We encourage participants to create innovative blockchain projects, including infrastructure, applications, peripherals, etc. **The following are some ideas and suggestions from the PlatON community.**

 ## Infrastructure or underlying protocol layer